 Application materials listed below should be submitted via email to the SVS Resident and Student Outreach Committee (email: email@example.com).
 The SVS Health Policy Committee will determine the finalist.
 Decisions regarding the scholarship will be emailed to applicants.

 - 300 word (maximum) essay describing interest in health policy/advocacy and why the applicant wishes to receive the scholarship

 Capitol Hill Visits

 SVS will work directly with the recipient to arrange the Capitol Hill visits and other related SVS' health policy and advocacy activities during the experience.
-Please note: To maximize the recipient's experience, Capitol Hill visits should be planned to occur in September 2014.
+Please note: To maximize the recipient's experience, Capitol Hill visits should be planned to occur in November 2014 or early January 2015.

 Trainee’s Report to Committee

 A report covering the experience should be prepared and forwarded to the SVS Resident and Student Outreach Committee within three months of completion of the visits.
 The report should be one to two double-spaced typewritten pages and should summarize activities during the visits.
 Although factual statements of activities should be included, recipients are encouraged to place these within an overall context of the impact on professional and personal development.
 Any publication of these activities should acknowledge the SVS Resident and Student Outreach Committee.